tikv/rfcs/text/0070-pd-record-historical-hot-region.md

 +----------------+-------------+------+------+---------+-------+
 10 rows in set (0.00 sec)
 ```
-There are two types of hotspot regions: read and write.
+There are two types of hotspot regions: `read` and `write`.
 The memory table retriever processes the following steps to fetch current hotspot regions from PD server:

 1. TiDB send an HTTP request to the PD to obtain the hotspot regions information of the current cluster.

-    `pd/api/v1/hotspot/regions/read` for read hotspot and `pd/api/v1/hotspot/regions/write` for write hotspot.
-    PD returns the following fields：
+1. PD returns the following fields：

     ```go
       // HotPeerStatShow records the hot region statistics for output type HotPeerStatShow struct {